software-architects/time-cockpit-documentation/doc/timesheet-calendar/calendar.md

 The time sheet calendar is the main tool to create timesheet entries in time cockpit.
 Please refer to [Working with Timesheet Entries](working-with-timesheet-entries.md) to learn how to create and edit your timesheet entries.

-## Outline of the Time Sheet Calendar
+## Elements of the Time Sheet Calendar

 ![Timesheet calendar](images/wc-calendar-overview.png "Timesheet calendar")